papanito/free-dev-resources/README.md

 ## Serverless Platform

-- **[heroku.com]** uns your app in lightweight, isolated Linux containers called "dynos."
+- **[heroku]** uns your app in lightweight, isolated Linux containers called "dynos."
 The platform offers different dyno types to help you get the best results for your type of app.

   - Includes:
     - 550-1,000 dyno hours per month